dina-masry/Adult-Income-Prediction/README.md

 ## 📊 The Data Behind It
 At the heart of this project lies the Adult Census Income Dataset.
 It's packed with demographic and employment details like age, education, occupation, and more, providing a rich foundation for our predictions.

-- Source: Grab it from the <a href="https://archive.ics.uci.edu/dataset/2/adult" target="_blank">GitHub Profile</a> Repository or various Kaggle sources.
+- Source: Grab it from the <a href="https://archive.ics.uci.edu/dataset/2/adult" target="_blank">UCI Machine Learning Repository</a> Repository or various Kaggle sources.

 ## 🚀 How We Built It
 Our prediction journey follows a clear, powerful workflow: